zhiburt/tabled/README.md

 ### Height

-You can increase a table or a specific cell height using the `Height` modifier.
+You can increase and decrease a table or a specific cell height using the `Height` modifier.

 Beware that `Height` controls only content, so it can't make things smaller then a certain minimum.